-Welcome to the site of the Laboratory of Systems Biology.
-The Laboratory of Systems Biology is a part of the Center for Nonlinear Studies in Institute Of Cybernetics, Tallinn University of Technology.
+The Laboratory of Systems Biology is a part of the Department of Cybernetics, School of Science,.

 - How the fine structure of mitochondrion is influencing the dynamics of oxidative phosphorylation?

 - Regulation of energy transfer in different types of cells.

 - Interaction between mechanics and energetics of the heart.

 We use interdisciplinary approaches to tackle questions in cardiac physiology.
 For that, we have formed a team of researchers with backgrounds in biophysics, biology, and applied mathematics/physics.
 As a result, we are able to approach scientific questions on different scales, from organ to molecular level, using combinations of different experimental and theoretical techniques.
 When needed, we find new ways to characterize the data, develop new mathematical models, build new hardware and program it to carry out novel experimental protocols.
 For example, we have developed mitochondrial positioning analysis in 2D and 3D, and built a confocal microscope to study diffusion in the cell.
 Among the experimental techniques routinely used in the laboratory are

 - kinetic measurements,